zigbee-s/voice-controlled-raspberryPI-pins-remotely/README.md

         <li>socket.io</li>
         <li>onoff</li>
     </ul>
-    <li>Open file public > helios.js, and change the host address to your RPI IP address, for example: https://192.150.20.121:3000/
+    <li>Open file public > helios.js, and change the host address to your raspberry pi IP address, for example: https://192.150.20.121:3000/
     <li>Run command: npm run heliosAI</li>
-    <li>Use "turn on" command to turn the LED on and "turn off" to switch it off
 </ol>

+# play

+Search your raspberry pi IP address with the port in chrome, for example: https://192.150.20.121:3000/.<br> Use "Turn on" voice command to turn on the LED, and "turn off" tot rn int off